-The Solution: Act as if you already had the qualities you want to develop in yourself.
+The Solution: Act as if you already have the qualities you want to develop in yourself.

 But how can authenticity be a trap in some situations?

-For example, you might be a demanding boss but an accommodating mother; a good team player in the soccer team, but less so at work.
-Moreover, research shows that our personality traits are both domain general and domain specific, which means that you have some general characteristics that get more or less expressed in different context — that is why Tiger Woods is the epitome of self-control and work ethic in the professional domain but definitely not so in other domains.
+For example, you might be a demanding boss but an accommodating mother, a good team player in the soccer team, but less so at work.
+Moreover, research shows that our personality traits are both domain-general and domain-specific, which means that you have some general characteristics that get more or less expressed in different contexts — that is why Tiger Woods is the epitome of self-control and work ethic in the professional domain but definitely not so in other domains.

-But study after study show that in many cases we are no better than a stranger in predicting how we will feel or in figuring out why we do what we do (for an informative and engaging summary, check out Harvard Professor Dan Gilbert’s best seller “Stumbling on happiness”).
-We know what we feel or think (the outcome) but we do not automatically know how or why we came to feel or think that way (the process).
+But study after study shows that in many cases, we are no better than a stranger in predicting how we will feel or in figuring out why we do what we do (for an informative and engaging summary, check out Harvard Professor Dan Gilbert’s best-seller “Stumbling on Happiness.”
+We know what we feel or think (the outcome), but we do not automatically know how or why we came to feel or think that way (the process).
 For example, strangers are just as accurate as you are in predicting what affects your mood — despite all the specific information you have about yourself!

 So, does that mean we are condemned to be strangers to ourselves?
 Not necessarily.
 According to a line of research started in 1972 by Daryl Bem, we know who we are by looking at what we do.
 Or as E.M.
 Forster would say: “How can I tell what I think ‘till I see what I say?”
 And this principle of outsight (as opposed to insight) suggests an elegant way out of the authenticity trap…

 To be good, do good